openmultiplayer/web/docs/scripting/functions/PlayerTextDrawFont.md

 - [CreatePlayerTextDraw](CreatePlayerTextDraw): Create a player-textdraw.
 - [PlayerTextDrawDestroy](PlayerTextDrawDestroy): Destroy a player-textdraw.
+- [PlayerTextDrawGetFont](PlayerTextDrawGetFont): Gets the text font of a player-textdraw.
 - [PlayerTextDrawColor](PlayerTextDrawColor): Set the color of the text in a player-textdraw.
 - [PlayerTextDrawBoxColor](PlayerTextDrawBoxColor): Set the color of a player-textdraw's box.
 - [PlayerTextDrawBackgroundColor](PlayerTextDrawBackgroundColor): Set the background color of a player-textdraw.